www

 The story of how American actress Kelly Rutherford’s US-born children were sent to live with their German father, and her failed attempt to bring them home.
 Also mentions Sarah Kurtz whose children (one of whom was born in the US and was still breastfeeding) were sent to live in Sweden.

-Domestic Violence, children’s agency and mother-child relationships: towards a more advanced model.
+Domestic Violence, children’s agency and mother-child relationships: towards a more advanced model (11 April 2013)

 The author argues that childrens’ agency and the bilateral nature of the parent-child / mother-child relationship needs to be acknowledged, specifically in a domestic violence situation.